-- 4.14.
-For phased developments24, where a development has reached 'substantial implementation'25 within 12 months of the grant of planning permission and market conditions and the viability of a scheme remains relatively unchanged, a Pre-Implementation Viability Review would not normally be required.
-If substantial implementation occurs after 12 months (at which point the initial VA will be deemed to be out of date) a Review will be required.
-This should take place within a 3 month period following substantial implementation. - 4.15.
+- 4.15.
 Reviews which take place prior to implementation of a phased development should deliver additional on-site affordable housing in accordance with an Additional Affordable Housing Scheme to be appended to the planning obligation.
 This should identify the units to be converted to affordable housing in line with the required tenure split.
 Where there is remaining surplus which does not amount to the provision of one whole affordable housing unit, this surplus amount should be used as a contribution for off-site affordable housing or to provide any further planning obligations that were required, but found to be unviable at application stage.
 The same applies in the case of Mid-Term Viability Reviews. - 4.16.
-In the case of Viability Reviews prior to substantial implementation, the developer will receive a share of any surplus in line with typical profit requirements.
+In the case of Pre-Implementation Viability Reviews prior to substantial implementation, the developer will receive a share of any surplus in line with typical profit requirements.
 The majority of sales and rental income will be received at a later date and so the developer will remain incentivised to maximise value after the review has taken place. - 4.17.
 The Pre-Implementation Viability Review formula is set out below.
 This operates in two stages: - 1 Calculate the level of any surplus available for on-site affordable housing or other policy requirements (Formula A); - 2 Determine the level of additional affordable housing floorspace deliverable from any surplus (Formula B). - 4.18.
 Any surplus will be used to determine those units identified in the Additional Affordable Housing Schedule that will be converted to affordable housing up to the affordable housing target cap.
 For other policy requirements which take the form of a contribution, only Formula A will apply.